Know Your Ice Maker Parts

-The door light switch is an automated, electronic component of any premium ice maker.
-It also has another key function: whenever the light turns on, it causes the ice maker and dispenser to switch off.
-As such, it is one of the essential ice maker parts.
-However, it tends to burn out from time to time.
+The switch is an automated, electronic component of any premium machine.
+It also has another key function: whenever the light turns on, it causes the unit to switch off.
+It does tend to burn out from time to time.

-If you find that your door switch is beginning to give you trouble, or if it starts failing to activate when you operate the door, be sure to act early.
-If you do not take care of the issue and find a replacement part, you might end up having a derelict ice maker.
-With the help of an Ohm meter, you can check to see if the door light switch is capable of continuity.
+If you find that your door switch is beginning to give you trouble or if it starts failing to activate when you operate the door, be sure to act early.
+If you do not take care of the issue and find a replacement part, you might end up having a unit that will not function properly.
+With the help of an Ohm meter, you can check to see if the switch is capable of continuity.
 If not, it’s time for a replacement.

-The recirculating pump is a critical component of the ice maker.
-If you find that your ice maker is failing to produce ice, and is instead causing water to accumulate and sit, then you may need to replace the recirculation pump.
-In short, the recirculating pump guides water from the reservoir or basin and uses it to fill the evaporator plates.
-Once there, the water gradually turns to ice.
+The recirculating pump is a critical component.
+If you find that your machine is failing to produce ice and is instead causing water to accumulate and sit, then you may need to replace the recirculation pump.
+In short, this pump guides water from the reservoir or basin and uses it to fill the evaporator plates.

-Without a functional recirculating pump, there is no way to produce ice.
-Because otherwise, the water would sit in the reservoir and would not contact the evaporator or compressor.
+Without a functional recirculating pump, there is no way to produce ice because the water would sit in the reservoir.
 If you find that your water won’t move out of the reservoir, it is likely the pump that is to blame.
 Luckily for you, it is a small part and an easy fix.
 With just a slot screwdriver and a half an hour, you can replace the pump with another manufacturer-approved replacement part.

-There is no ice maker part more essential than the evaporator plate.
+There are no ice maker parts that are more essential than the evaporator plate.
 There are also no ice maker parts more expensive, either.
-This is because the evaporator plate is the tray that the fresh water sits in while it turns into ice.
+This is because this is the tray that the fresh water sits in while it turns into ice.
 If it weren’t for the evaporator plate, then your ice would come out as one giant brick.
 And nobody wants that, do they?

-It is rare that evaporator plates break down.
+It is rare that they break down.
 On the rare occasions where they do malfunction or break, it usually means that the ice machine has met its fate.
 In most cases, this means replacing the whole unit.
-However, there are some manufacturers, such as Hoshizaki, that provide replacement evaporator plates.
-If purchased, they make for an easy installation.
+However, there are some manufacturers, such as Hoshizaki, that provide replacement plates.
+If purchased, they are easy to install.

-There are few components more important than the ice machine compressor.
+There are few ice maker parts more important than the ice machine compressor.
 These are large parts that are installed to dissipate heat away from the ice machine and to keep it cool.
 Without the compressor, ice production would be slow, and your machine may even overheat.
-When it comes to making ice, that is the last thing you want to happen.

 You can think of the compressor as a sort of air conditioner for your ice maker.
-If you want that your ice maker is failing to cool down to its required temperature, give the compressor a check.
-In most cases, they look like miniature fans at the top of the ice maker system.
-If it is not spinning properly, then you must replace the part.
+If your ice maker is failing to cool down to its required temperature, give the compressor a check.
+In most cases, they look like miniature fans at the top of the system.
+If it is not spinning properly, then you must replace it.

 Ice Maker Replacement

 When all else fails, you might need to replace the ice maker altogether.
 If you want to be cost-effective, it is always wise to first make sure that you have replaced any implicated ice maker parts.
-If, after replacement, the ice maker still won’t work then it is time to replace the ice maker itself.
+If, after replacement parts, the ice maker still won’t work, then it is time to replace the unit.

 To do this, read the user manual that came with your ice maker at the point of purchase.
-Most reputable brands such as Scotsman and Ice O Matic are known for their extended manufacturer warranty.
-This makes replacement a breeze so long as the machine is still new.
-Your mileage may vary, however, so be sure to check out the manual and read their warranty and returns policy carefully.
+Most reputable brands, such as Scotsman and Ice O Matic, are known for their extended manufacturer warranty.
+This can make replacement a breeze.
+Be sure to check out the manual and read the warranty and returns policy carefully.